-Providing that correct dosages are taken, studies suggest that creatine does not adversely impact renal function in healthy individuals.
+Providing that the correct dosage is taken, studies suggest that creatine does not adversely impact renal function in healthy individuals.

 With that being said, those who have a history of renal issues may find that creatine causes renal dysfunction (4).
-These individuals must consult a doctor prior to taking creatine.
+Therefore, these individuals must consult a doctor before taking creatine.

 Taking creatine appears to impact the quantity of water stored by the body and drives water into body cells.
-It is theorized that this process may contribute to dehydration.
+Therefore, it is theorized that this process may contribute to dehydration.